 As the graphite choices get thicker they move from leads for mechanical clutch holders to solid rods or sticks for broad sweeping strokes.

-Pictured on left are several thicker graphite examples I had laying around the studio and one I bought for the occasion.
+Pictured above are several thicker graphite examples I had laying around the studio, plus one I bought for the occasion.
 You can see their results on paper pictured below the photo.

 Bigger leads equal bigger marks